Ubiquitous Indoor Fine-Grained Positioning and Tracking: A Channel Response Perspective: Discussions and Future Opportunities

 \subsection{Contact-Free Multi-Target Positioning and Tracking}

-Contact-free positioning and tracking use the reflected or scattered signal to localize the non-cooperative targets in a radar-like scheme.
-This becomes a hot topic due to the advance in integrated communication and sensing, which achieves the sensing functionality by reusing the allocated spectrum, hardware, and even signaling resources of the communication systems.
-Rather than redesigning the whole architecture, one of the feasible schemes is to reuse the existing COTS devices, such as Wi-Fi, etc. First, background removal or ToI extraction is a big challenge for contact-free localization.
-The CSI-quotient model \cite{Wu2021} can effectively mitigate the undesired signal using the CSI ratio of two adjacent antennas.
-However, this model was designed for single-target tracking.
+Contact-free localization becomes a hot topic due to the advance in integrated communication and sensing, which achieves the sensing functionality by reusing the allocated spectrum, hardware, and even signalling resources of the communication systems.
+First, background removal or ToI extraction is a big challenge for contact-free localization.
+The CSI-quotient model \cite{Wu2021} can effectively mitigate the undesired signal using the CSI ratio of adjacent antennas.
 Second, according to the authors' best knowledge, most work on contact-free localization, especially for sub-6 GHz systems, concentrates on a single target.
 How to generalize to an unknown number of targets or multiple targets desires further investigation.
 The widely adopted MPCs-based localization requires complex MPCs association for multiple targets.
-The problem becomes more difficult if distributed sensor deployment is adopted.
-Third, investigations on contact-free multiple static targets or hybrid static/dynamic targets localization are limited, because it is challenging to use the Doppler shifts or channel variations for ToI extraction.
-One possible solution is to use high spatial resolution radio like the mm-wave system to generate the points cloud or image of the targets.
+The problem becomes more difficult if distributed sensors are adopted.
+Third, investigations on contact-free multiple static targets or hybrid static-dynamic targets localization are rare.
+It is challenging to use the Doppler shifts or channel variations for interference mitigation.
+One possible solution is to use high spatial resolution radio to generate the points cloud or image of the targets.
 Another method is to detect the vital sign (vibration) of the human (machine).
 However, how to evade the interference from the unexpected motion or dynamic targets needs further exploration.